The Ultimate Guide to Observing Mars

 Phases: Although Mars does not exhibit the full range of phases as seen from Earth, it does appear almost always in a gibbous phase, leading up to a full phase at opposition.

 Polar Ice Caps: Like the polar ice caps on Earth, Mars also has ice caps at its poles that grow or wane with the season.
 They are much smaller and thinner than the Earth’s ice caps and made from frozen carbon dioxide (dry ice) as well as water ice, which lies beneath.
-The southern polar ice cap is now rapidly receding in the southern summer on Mars.

 Land Formations: Unusual dark surface formations on the Martian surface were named after seas or lakes.
 These maria appeared to change shape over time, but it was later learned these markings did not actually change but were periodically covered in dust and sand.
 Look for these large ancient volcanic “seas” such as Syrtis Major, Mare Tyrrhenum, and Mare Cimmerium.
 There are also smooth areas that were once thought of as continents.
 Look for Hellas Planitia impact basin, and Arabia Terra.
 Both appear to be covered in Martian dust.
 Olympus Mons, the largest volcano in the Solar System and roughly the size of Arizona, is 374 miles in diameter and 11 miles high.
 Although you are unlikely to be able to see it in a telescope, you might be able to spot the high-altitude clouds covering its location named Nix Olympica.
 One of the largest canyons in the solar system is Valles Marineris.
 It is so large that it dwarfs our own Grand Canyon!
 This Martian canyon is one of the largest canyons in the Solar System and can be seen through a telescope as a dark scar across the planet’s surface.